Notable People

 He is memorable because he made prosecutorial independence legible to a public that usually notices federal attorneys only when somebody gets arrested.
 He showed, in plain language, what it looks like when an office refuses to treat political pressure as ordinary.

 That does not make him a saint or a folk hero.
-It makes him a significant public lawyer whose best-known act told the truth about the role he thought he occupied.
+It makes him a public lawyer whose best-known act told the truth about the role he thought he occupied.

 That is enough to preserve.